smeade/programming-elixir-book-notes/chapter5:AnonymousFunctions/readme.md

 Transformation of data is the primary purpose of programming, it's raison d'etre.
 Functions are what let us do the transforming.

 > At the start of the book, we said the basis of programming is transforming data.
 Functions are the little engines that perform that transformation.
-They are at the very heart of Elixir.
+They are at the very heart of Elixir. - Dave Thomas